G-TAD: Sub-Graph Localization for Temporal Action Detection: Proposed Method

+By explicitly using the semantic feature $y_l$, SGAlign adaptively aggregates semantic context information when computing the features of each sub-graph.
+This is essentially different from the methods that manually extend the anchor boundaries for incorporating temporal context \cite{lin2018bsn, zhao2017temporal} and leads to superior performance.

+It is worth mentioning that the sampling interval $s$ is based on the sub-graph size $d$ and alignment quantity $\tau$, to ensure that the output $z_{a_j}$ is the weighted sum of \emph{all the nodes} in the sub-graph.
+In Sec.~\ref{subsec:abl}, we show that this sampling strategy gives us experimental improvements.

 \textbf{Sub-Graph Localization}.
-For an anchor $(t_s, t_e)$, we calculate its Intersection-over-Union (IoU) with all ground truth actions $\psi$ in $\Psi$, and denote the maximum IoU $g_c$ as its label.
-We compute $g_c$ for all pairs of $(t_s, t_e)$.
-Once we get the \textit{sub-graph feature} from SGAlign layer, we use three fully connected (FC) layers to regress it to $g_c$.
-The last FC layer produces a two-dimension vector, where each entry shows classification $p_{cls}$ and regression $p_{reg}$ scores.
+For each sub-graph $\G_{a}$, we calculate its Intersection-over-Union (IoU) with all ground-truth actions $\psi$ in $\Psi$, and denote the maximum IoU $g_c$ as the training target.
+We apply three fully connected (FC) layers on top of the SGAlign layer for each sub-graph feature.
+The last FC layer has two output scores $p_{cls}$ and $p_{reg}$, which are trained to match $g_c$ using classification and regression losses, respectively.